-CCO plans for 2018 include the following activities:
+CCO plans for 2019 include the following activities:

 - Continue to develop and expand the climate change portion of the KLWA website to include more trend data, especially information on parameters for climatology, flora, and fauna.
-Continue to improve the easy public access to climate change data and trends for the Kezar Lake watershed. - Continue to participate in water quality monitoring of the lake, ponds, and streams. - Further expand the sediment core dating and analysis to include diatom analysis. - Continue to collect and archive year-round local weather data and provide webcam views of the lake and land conditions as a service to the community. - Expand our collaboration with other organizations involved with climate change monitoring and analysis. - Continue to research and gather data pertinent to climate change in the watershed.
+Continue to improve the easy public access to climate change data and trends. - Continue to participate in water quality monitoring of the lake, ponds, and streams. - Take a sediment core in Horseshoe Pond, analyze and date the samples to determine the rate of sediment accumulation for comparison to the data from Kezar Lake - Continue to collect and archive year-round local weather data and provide webcam views of the lake and land conditions as a service to the community. - Expand collaboration with other organizations involved with climate change monitoring. - Continue to research and gather data pertinent to climate change in the watershed.